 An Intern's first and greatest responsibility is to his/her students, assuring that they receive the best possible effort as their teacher.
+It is the obligation of the Intern to engage in a professional growth process with the Mentor with that in mind.
 Interns report to, and are supervised and evaluated by their immediate supervisor.
 It is not the intent of the mentor program to compromise or supplant the role and responsibilities of the intern's supervisor.
 Rather, the intent of the program is to supplement and complement the role of the supervisor through peer assistance and review.